jfpoilpret/fast-arduino-lib/dox/tutorial.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This example performs the same as the previous example except it uses another pin for the button.
-Most of the code is similar, hecen we will focu only on differences.
+Most of the code is similar, hence we will focus only on differences.

 The first difference is in the way we define the pin to use as interrupt source:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}